Oregon Health Plan (OHP) Updates 2026: What Patients Need to Know About Coverage, Access, and Telehealth

 The Oregon Health Plan (OHP) continues to evolve as state leaders work to close gaps in care, improve equity, and make healthcare more accessible for every Oregonian.
 At Oregon TeleMed (OTM), staying informed on OHP changes is essential—not only so we can continue providing high-quality virtual care, but also to ensure Oregon families understand their benefits and how to use them.

-As Oregon moves into 2026, several important updates are reshaping coverage options, eligibility pathways, and access to mental and physical healthcare services.
+As Oregon moves into 2026, several important updates are reshaping coverage options, eligibility pathways, and access to healthcare services.
 These changes directly impact patients in Lane County, the Mid-Valley, and rural areas where OTM serves as a lifeline for convenient, same-day medical support.

 Below is a clear and patient-friendly overview of the most significant OHP updates, and how Oregon TeleMed is preparing to support patients through them.